 HNN215 - Quality Use of Medicines

 Trimester 1: Burwood (Melbourne), Waterfront (Geelong)

 Must be enrolled in course D355, D381, D387, H326, H329

-Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.
+Students will spend on average 150 hours over the trimester undertaking synchronous and asynchronous teaching and learning activities for this unit.

 |Scheduled learning activities - campus||

 1 x 2 hour seminar in weeks 1 - 7

 *National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute students only.

 This unit forms part of the Critical Understandings Cluster.
 In this unit students’ understanding of quality use and safe administration of medicines within a range of contexts will be expanded.
 Students will have the opportunity to further extend their knowledge of pharmacology and the principles of quality use of medicines in health care.

 A focus of this unit will be the registered nurse’s role in administration, patient education and ongoing evaluation of the effectiveness of medicines across the lifespan, and as patients’ transition through health care settings.
 The importance of engaging patients in their own medication management will be a focus throughout this unit.

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.

 Tuition fees increase at the beginning of each calendar year and all fees quoted are in Australian dollars ($AUD).
 Tuition fees do not include textbooks, computer equipment or software, other equipment or costs such as mandatory checks, travel and stationery.